 Firewall rules may change depending on the model and version of your Firewall.
 But here are some guidelines for the basic allow and deny rules for your Firewall to get you started.

 Rule #1: This will allow any device on the network to use Securly DNS server.
 Each cluster has different DNS servers.
 Please check your deployment documentation or consult firstname.lastname@example.org for more details.

 Rule #3: This an optional rule.
-Some firewalls support the ability to change outbound requests to different DNS servers.
-It can be changed to force users to use Securly DNS IP.
-Another option is to force users to loop back and use the internal DNS server.
-This will help users that have their DNS setting statically set to other servers.
+Some firewalls support the ability to transfer outbound requests to different DNS servers.
+This can be changed to force users to use Securly DNS IP.
+Another option is to force users to loop back in and use the internal DNS server.
+This will help users that have their DNS settings statically set to other servers.